Skip to content

 Value for Money – Costs?

-Of course, Gillette does not introduce a new razor without increasing costs.
+Of course, Gillette has not introduced a new razor without increasing costs.
 And, while the price of the handles does not seem significant, they hit our pockets when it comes to buying replacement cartridges regularly.

 There are some variations to consider on the first purchase (i.e., handle with blades.
 Options include — handle, magnetic stand, and one blade, or — handle, magnetic stand, travel case, and one blade, — and other options.